davs3275/sbs/med/collier.md

-3.13 As surgeons always have their instruments and knives ready for sudden occasions, so be you always furnished with rules and principles to let you into the knowledge of things human and divine, remem- bering even in your slightest action the connection these two have with each other.
+3.13 As surgeons always have their instruments and knives ready for sudden occasions, so be you always furnished with rules and principles to let you into the knowledge of things human and divine, remembering even in your slightest action the connection these two have with each other.
 For without a regard for things divine, you will fail in your behaviour towards men ; and again, the reasoning